-FEATURED JOB: Postdoctoral position (research associate) (m, f, d) in Digital Historical Research, Leibniz Institute of European History
+FEATURED JOB: Postdoctoral position (research associate) (m, f, d) in European Religious History (19th/20th c.), Leibniz Institute of European History

-Postdoctoral position (research associate) (m, f, d) in Digital Historical Research
+Postdoctoral position (research associate) (m, f, d) in European Religious History (19th/20th c.)

 The Leibniz Institute of European History (IEG) in Mainz is a research institute within the Leibniz Association.
 It conducts and facilitates research on the historical foundations of Europe in the modern period and is engaged in current developments in the digital humanities.